-In the Spectrum application, the delay position on the time axis in relation to the measurement is indicated by a line labeled "GD".
+The delay position on the time axis in relation to the sweep is indicated by a line labeled "GD".

-'''

-[SENSe:] SWEep:EGATe:HOLDoff on page 164
+[SENSe:]SWEep:EGATe:HOLDoff on page 169

-'''

 Gate Length

 Defines how long the gate is open when it is triggered.

 The gate length can only be set in the edge-triggered gate mode.
 In the level-triggered mode the gate length depends on the level of the gate signal.